Free self-hosted Pokémon TCG collection manager

 A closer look at the app.

-These screenshots show the real PokéCollector interface with anonymized data, including the dashboard, collection grid, analytics, sealed products, set checklists, search, binders, and settings.
+These screenshots show the real PokéCollector interface with anonymized data, including the dashboard, collection grid, analytics, sealed products, set checklists, search, binder tools, and settings.

 PokéCollector collection grid with anonymized data